Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Introduction

 \section{Introduction}

-Training neural networks (NNs) \cite{lecun2015deep}, particularly recent foundation models \cite{bommasani2021opportunities}, has consistently posed challenging large-scale optimization problems.
-Over the past decade, NN training has been dominated by vector-variate optimization methods---including SGD \cite{bottou2010large}, AdaGrad \cite{duchi2011adaptive}, RMSprop \cite{hinton2012neural}, Adadelta \cite{zeiler2012adadelta}, Adam \cite{kingma2015adam}, and AdamW \cite{LoshchilovH19}.
-Nonetheless, these methods disregard the inherent matrix structure of NN parameters---such as those in multi-layer perceptrons \cite{rosenblatt1958perceptron}, convolutional layers~\cite{lecun1989zip}, and the query, key, and value projections in attention mechanisms \cite{vaswani2017attention}.
+Training neural networks (NNs) \citep{lecun2015deep}, particularly recent foundation models, has consistently posed challenging large-scale optimization problems.
+Over the past decade, NN training has been dominated by vector-variate optimization methods---including SGD \citep{bottou2010large}, AdaGrad \citep{duchi2011adaptive}, RMSprop \citep{hinton2012neural}, Adadelta \citep{zeiler2012adadelta}, Adam \citep{kingma2015adam}, and AdamW \citep{LoshchilovH19}.
+Nonetheless, these methods disregard the inherent matrix structure of NN parameters---such as those in multi-layer perceptrons \citep{rosenblatt1958perceptron}, convolutional layers~\citep{lecun1989zip}, and the query, key, and value projections in attention mechanisms \citep{vaswani2017attention}.

-Recently, a shift has taken place: optimization methods that exploit matrix structure are receiving increasing attention and have begun to demonstrate strong performance in foundation model training \cite{jordanmuon,liu2025muon,pethick2025training}.
+Recently, a shift has occurred: optimization methods that exploit matrix structure are receiving increasing attention and have begun to demonstrate strong performance in foundation model training \citep{jordanmuon,pethick2025training}.
 These methods focus on solving the matrix optimization problem:

-In particular, Shampoo, developed in \cite{anil2020scalable,gupta2018shampoo}, applies left and right preconditioning matrices as follows:
+In particular, Shampoo, as developed in \citep{anil2020scalable, gupta2018shampoo}, applies left and right preconditioning matrices and updates them as follows:

 where $\eta_k>0$ is the step size, $G^k\in\R^{m\times n}$ denotes the (stochastic) gradient of $f$ at $X^k$, and $L^k\in\R^{m\times m}$ and $R^k\in\R^{n\times n}$ are the left and right preconditioning matrices, respectively.
-Shampoo updates the left and right preconditioners $\{L^k\}$ and $\{R^k\}$ using the second-order statistics of the accumulated gradients, similarly to AdaGrad, and has demonstrated comparable performance to popular vector-variate optimizers such as Adam and AdamW on foundation model training.
-Following Shampoo, other matrix-variate optimizers that use two-sided preconditioners, such as CASPR \cite{DuvvuriDVH24} and SOAP \cite{VyasMSBZJK25}, were also developed.
-A preconditioned Riemannian gradient descent method was developed in \cite{bian2024preconditioned} for low-rank matrix recovery, which adopts only the diagonal part of the Shampoo preconditioners.
-Moreover, one-sided preconditioned variants of Shampoo were developed in \cite{an2025asgo,XieWReddiKL25}.
+Shampoo updates the left and right preconditioners $\{L^k\}$ and $\{R^k\}$ using the second-order statistics of the accumulated gradients, similarly to AdaGrad, and has shown comparable performance to popular vector-variate optimizers such as Adam and AdamW on foundation model training.
+Following Shampoo, other matrix-variate optimizers that use two-sided preconditioners, such as CASPR \citep{DuvvuriDVH24} and SOAP \citep{VyasMSBZJK25}, were also developed.
+A preconditioned Riemannian gradient descent method was developed in \citep{bian2024preconditioned} for low-rank matrix recovery, which adopts only the diagonal part of the Shampoo preconditioners.
+Moreover, one-sided preconditioned variants of Shampoo were developed in \citep{an2025asgo,XieWReddiKL25}.